JimJam

 JimJam is an international children's preschool television channel operated by AMC Networks International Central and Northern Europe, which originally launched in Italy on Sky in 2006.

-JimJam is available across Europe and Africa.
+It is currently available across Europe and Africa.

 History

 JimJam was launched on 1 October 2006.
 In September 2007, HIT Entertainment and Chellomedia (European content division of Liberty Global, currently AMC Networks International) formed a joint venture to run a children's channel.
 The channel was advertised as international, with plans to start cable and satellite broadcast in Western and Eastern Europe and then expand broadcasting worldwide (outside the UK, Ireland, US and Canada).

 The channel was expanded to Central and Eastern Europe in November 2007 on UPC Broadband.
 By March 2008, JimJam launched in the Netherlands and Switzerland, and continued expansion through MENA on Showtime Arabia and Russia and Bulgaria in July.
 In November 2008, it launched in Southeast Asia.
 On 28 November 2008, it launched in Portugal.
 In January 2010, the channel launched in Israel on Yes, and in 2012, Hot launched the Russian-language version in the country.
 By 2010, the channel had been broadcast in over 50 territories in Europe, the Middle East and Asia.
 In August 2010, HIT Entertainment withdrew from the JimJam joint venture, leaving JimJam wholly owned by Chello Zone.
 HIT Entertainment was supposed to keep providing content for JimJam.

 By 2013, JimJam was available to an audience of 17 million subscribers in 13 languages.
 The channel has been broadcast in over 60 territories in Europe, the Middle East, East Asia and Africa, with seven feeds and four localized versions.